European equities were up while investors are keeping an eye on FED interest rate decision.

 In the economic news, the annual Nationwide house prices index rose 2.5 percent in October, up from 2.3 percent in the previous month.
 Despite the increase in U.K. house prices, these are about a half percent lower than a year ago.

-Also, German’s shares were up today where its main benchmark added 1.89 percent or 249.72 points to end Wednesday’s session in the green at 13,479.29 supported by the gains in all sectors except the sector of Telecommunication Services as it fell by 2.24 percent.
+Also, German’s shares were up today where its main benchmark added 1.89 percent or 249.72 pints to end Wednesday’s session in the green at 13,479.29 supported by the gains in all sectors except the sector of Telecommunication Services as it fell by 2.24 percent.

 Looking at individual shares, Volkswagen was the biggest gainer under the benchmark as it added 4.81 percent on Wednesday after the firm reported an increase of 11.9% in its sales in United States.